kawai924/SementicNYWeatherAccident/README.md

 ## How to convert `.csv` to meaningful `.rdf`

-1) **Gather datasets:** Use API's to pull the dataset from a given web service or search and dowload a dataset from https://www.data.gov/.
+1) **Gather datasets:** Use API's to pull the dataset from a given web service or search and download a dataset from https://www.data.gov/.

 2) **Design ontology:** Use [Protege](https://protege.stanford.edu/) to construct domain models and knowledge based concepts.
 > Follow [this](http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf) tutorial on how to use Protege for ontology design